Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 Each EDIFACT export message requires two definitions in the *DataHub Exporter* module for each business partner and EDIFACT message:
 - Definition of the message header
     Figuratively speaking, the message header is the envelope, with which the message is sent.
 It contains general data such as receiver/sender information and dates.
+For detailed information, see [Create basic definition setting for the header](#create-basic-definition-setting-for-the-header).
-- Definition of the line items
+- Definition for the line items
     The line item section contains a list of single positions of the message, such as required information for each product that is part of an invoice.
 It is necessary to have a specific definition for the line items because they require other data sources than the message header.
+For detailed information, see [Manage line item definition](./03_ManageLineItemDefinition.md),

+Note that this chapter is valid both for the definition of the header definition and the definition for the line items.
+Do not start with the definition for the line items before you have prepared the line item export.
+For detailed information, see [Prepare line item export](./02_ManageHeaderFileSett.md#prepare-line-item-export).

-## Create basic definition setting for the header
+## Create basic definition setting
 Define basic data for the export definition.
 You must define a definition setting for both the header and the line items of a message.

 #### Prerequisites

 - At least one connection has been created, see [Create connection](../Integration/01_ManageConnections.md#create-connection).
+- Before creating the definition for the line items, you have prepared the line item export, see [Prepare line item export](./02_ManageHeaderFileSett.md#prepare-line-item-export).

 #### Procedure